 On the outside of the structure, at the rear right corner, is a secondary wall.
 It is likely this was constructed at the same time as the main walls, and while it stands at approximately 1.5m high, is terminated with a square post, rendered in concrete.
 The outside wall appears to be constructed with concrete blocks, and cement render.

 The entire structure has been later adapted for agricultural use, including the addition of a number of animal gates.

 To place this structure in the context of the surrounding landscape I have provided an annotated aerial image below.
-There is possible other second world war military activity near the site in the form of a reported anti-aircraft gunnery range, but I am confident this structure is not related to that.
+There is possible other second world war military activity near the site in the form of a reported anti-aircraft gunnery range, but I am exploring if this structure is related to this or not.

 |A||A concrete hard approximately 50m long x 10m wide.
 This is typical of hards used to park heavy vehicles.
 It does not appear to have been part of a structure.|

 |B||It is this roofless structure that is now cause for further research and speculation.
 It appears not to sit on the alignment of the road and is constructed from red brick and concrete, similar to military structures of the second world war era.|

 |C||A series of four tanks constructed from concrete panels.
 These are marked in some databases as anti-aircraft gun positions as part of a US Army gunnery range, however they are marked as tanks on historic OS maps, and upon closer inspection they can be confirmed as agricultural tanks, with signs of pipework and internal tar sealing for watertightness.|

 |D||St John’s Church, an ancient church and scheduled monument.
 Included for reference only.|